rust-lang/regex/README.md

 regex
 =====
 A Rust library for parsing, compiling, and executing regular expressions.
+Its syntax is similar to Perl-style regular expressions, but lacks a few features like look around and backreferences.
+In exchange, all searches execute in linear time with respect to the size of the regular expression and search text.
-This particular implementation of regular expressions guarantees execution in linear time with respect to the size of the regular expression and search text by using finite automata.
-In particular, it makes use of both NFAs and DFAs when matching.
 Much of the syntax and implementation is inspired by [RE2](https://github.com/google/re2).

 [![Build Status](https://travis-ci.org/rust-lang-nursery/regex.svg?branch=master)](https://travis-ci.org/rust-lang-nursery/regex)